lumeland/lume.land/docs/core/searching.md

 ${toc}

-In the layouts, there are the `search` and `paginate` helpers that allows to search other pages and paginate the result.
+The variables `search` and `paginate` are global functions that allows to search other pages and paginate the result.

 ## Searching pages